Skip to Content

 Additionally, certain individuals born outside the United States will acquire citizenship upon their birth.
 Acquisition is dependent upon the date of the child’s birth, whether one or both parents are U.S. citizens and, if one, which parent, and whether the birth was in or out of wedlock.
 A Los Angeles citizenship lawyer can help walk you through the different ways citizenship can be acquired.

-Derivative Citizenship
+Derivative Citizenship for Children

 Children born outside the United States who have not acquired citizenship at birth may derive citizenship upon the naturalization of one or both parents.